On consecutive sums in permutations: Higher moments

 Then the sum in \eqref{EXC:eq:62} is bounded from above by the truncated sum

-With the same definitions, for odd values of $N$ the expression above gives a lower bound.
-Hence, to find asymptotics for the sum \eqref{EXC:eq:62}, it will suffice to find asymptotics for each of summands with $M_1,M_2$ fixed.
+With the same definitions, for odd values of $N$ the expression in \eqref{EXC:eq:62a} gives a lower bound for \eqref{EXC:eq:62}.
+Hence, like in subsection \ref{SSec:P-wedge-s-in-S}, to find asymptotics for the sum \eqref{EXC:eq:62}, it will suffice to find asymptotics for each of the innermost sums in \eqref{EXC:eq:62a}.